overturetool/overturetool.github.io/index.md

 <!-- It does so by providing documentation, teaching material, and at the heart of the project is the development of the Overture Tool. -->

 The *Overture Tool* is an open-source integrated development environment (IDE) for developing and analysing VDM models.
-The tool suite is written entirely in Java and built on top of the Eclipse platform.
+The tool suite is conveniently packaged as a VSCode extension.

 ![Tool preview]({{ site.url }}/images/tool-preview.png)